CaseStudyIntrusionDetection/ProtectiveReverseProxy/README.md

 ## About

-All incoming requests towards the web application to protect are intercepted by the PRP and then forwarded to the intrusion detection system (PRP core).
-Inside, the system uses both neural networks and topic models for a classification of the requests.
-Then, the PRP admits the benign requests towards the web application to protect and responds with the requested page.
-In case a request is assumed to be an attack, the system blocks it and responds with a dummy html page.
+All incoming requests towards the web application to protect are intercepted by the PRP and then redirected to the intrusion detection system (PRP core).
+The PRP system uses both neural networks and topic models to determine whether the request is malicious or benign.
+Benign requests are admitted and consequently forwarded to the protected web application.
+Requests classified as attacks are blocked and the system responds with a dummy html page.

 ## Usage

 See [Installation &darr;](#installation) for detailed step-by-step instructions.
-In most cases, it will be enough to simply download the [docker-compose.yml](docker-compose.yml) and run `docker-compose up` in the directory.
-A dummy system (using a example application and a dummy model) will be reachable at `http(s)://localhost`.
+In most cases, it is enough to simply download the [docker-compose.yml](docker-compose.yml) and run `docker-compose up` in the directory.
+A dummy system (using an example application and a dummy model) is reachable at `http(s)://localhost`.

 ### Installation

 1. The system has to be installed via Docker.
-Hence, we need a server running Docker.
+Hence, you need a server running Docker.
 It is recommended to use docker-compose.
-2. Firstly, we need a web application to be protected by PRP.
+2. You need a web application to be protected by PRP.
 It works best if the application also runs in a Docker container.
-	- If the application does not run a Docker container, we have to make the host accessible in the network created by docker-compose.
-	- This can be achieved by using [`extra_hosts`](https://docs.docker.com/compose/compose-file/compose-file-v2/#extra_hosts).
+	- If the application does *not* run a Docker container, you have to make the host accessible in the network created by docker-compose.
+This can be achieved by using [`extra_hosts`](https://docs.docker.com/compose/compose-file/compose-file-v2/#extra_hosts):
-	- Add the following lines to the service `protection_proxy`
+	Add the following lines to the service `protection_proxy`
 		```yml
 		extra_hosts:
 		  - "system-to-protect:host.docker.internal"
 		```
 	- Make sure to protect the application from direct access, such that it is only accessible via PRP.
 3. Create a custom `docker-compose.yml`, see the example [here](docker-compose.yml).
+Note the following remarks.
 	- `volumes`
 		- You should use SSL to access the application, PRP comes with a dummy certificate which **is insecure**.
 Please bind-mount a custom certificate to `/etc/ssl/private/self_sslkey.pem` and `/etc/ssl/certs/self_sslcert.pem`.
-		- PRP comes with a default dummy model, this model has a very bad performance.
+		- PRP comes with a default dummy model for the setup process, not optimized for security.
 Take a look at the [ModelGeneration](https://github.com/CaseStudyIntrusionDetection/ModelGeneration) repository to generate your own models or contact us for a real model.
 			- A model is a directory containing an `index.json` file.
 Bind-mount the directory to `/protection/model/` (as currently done with `./models/dummy`).